thanx/thanx-sdk-android/README.md

+# ⚠️ Deprecated ⚠️

+This SDK has been deprecated and is no longer maintained.
+Please reach to success@thanx.com if you want to integrate with the Thanx platform.

 # Thanx Android SDK

 The Thanx Android SDK provides a simple way to embed the Thanx customer engagement experience in Android applications.